makern/knife-vagrant2/README.md

 Usage
 -----
-Knife Vagrant2 creates a /vagrant subfolder in your project and which it uses to manage Vagrant files for all the instances you launch.
-You should add this folder to your .gitignore file so it is never checked into version control.
+knife-vagrant2 creates a `/vagrant` subfolder in your project and which it uses to manage Vagrant files for all the instances you launch.
+You should add this folder to your `.gitignore` file so it is never checked into version control.

 To launch a new VM use the `server create` command:

-    knife vagrant server create --box-url http://files.vagrantup.com/precise32.box -N webserver -r role[webserver]
+    knife vagrant server create --box-url http://files.vagrantup.com/precise32.box -N db -r role[db]

-This will launch a new VM using the `precise32` box, give the node a Chef name of `webserver` and then use knife to provision the VM with the `webserver` role.
+This will launch a new VM using the `precise32` box, give the node a Chef name of `db` and then use knife to provision the VM with the `db` role.

 If a box is already installed into vagrant use `--box` instead of `--box-url` to reference it.

 By default knife-vagrant2 picks a private IP address from a predefined pool and assigns it to the VM.
 You can specify the IP pool using `--subnet` or assign a specfic IP with `--private-ip-address`.

 To map folders between host and VM use `--share-folders NAME::GUEST_PATH::HOST_PATH`.

 After a VM has been created its Chef name is used to reference it in future commands.
 Most commands map directly to the Vagrant ones: